nuntz/meshcap/README.md

 - **Node IDs**: Hex format (e.g., `!075bcd15`) - fallback when node numbers unavailable
 - **Resolved names**: `Name (identifier)` format - shows user name with node number/ID

 The tool only shows address fields that are present and differ from each other, keeping output clean while providing comprehensive routing information when available.
-The hop limit is always displayed when available, defaulting to 0 when not present in the packet.
+Hop information is always displayed when available: it defaults to `Hop:0` when no values are provided, or switches to `Hops:U/S` when `hop_start` is provided along with a valid `hop_limit`.

 ## Command Line Options